I CAN’T TRUST ANYONE – I’ve been disappointed too often

 “Disappointment is a sort of bankruptcy of a soul that expends too much in hope & expectation.” ― Eric Hoffer

-DEF: The feeling of dissatisfaction that follows the failure of expectations or hopes to manifest, with the focus on the outcome, rather than the poor choices one may have made that got one there (regret)
+DEF: The feeling of dissatisfaction that follows the failure to manifest of expectations or hopes, with the focus on the outcome, rather than the poor choices one may have caused the failure – decisions / actions that got one there

 • Decision Analysis studies many different topics, including Disappointment – its causes, impact & degree to which individual decisions are motivated by a desire to avoid it.

-Psychologists & economists have been investigating the relationship between regret & choice since the early 1980’s…… The emotion of disappointment is also based on counter-factual thinking: We feel disappointment when we find ourselves wishing that events had turned out better for us.
+Psychologists & economists have been investigating the relationship between Regret & Choice since the early 1980’s.
+The emotion of disappointment is also based on counter-factual thinking : when we keep wishing events had turned out more to our liking.

-Although regret and disappointment are different emotions, they’re both generated by comparing “What is” with “What might have been”.(MORE….)
+Although regret and disappointment are different emotions, they’re both generated by comparing “What IS” reality with “What might have been”.(MORE….)

-ACoAs have very intense reactions to being disappointed (D) – either outright rage OR deep depression, depending on the strength & importance of the unfulfilled needs, and how long we were deprived of those needs.
+ACoAs have very intense reactions to being disappointed (D) – either with outright rage OR deep depression, depending on the strength & importance of the unfulfilled needs, and how long we were deprived of those needs.

-This to be such a big issue for ACoAs, which tells us how constant & overwhelming our disappointments were as kids – first & foremost in our parents, & then in everyone else who let us down.
+This to be such a big issue for ACoAs, which tells us how constant & overwhelmingly abandoned in PMES ways we were as kids – first & foremost by our parents, & then by everyone else who let us down.

 Constant, endless disappointment in our caretakers (also teachers, relatives, baby sitters…) has left us with a very big wound.
 It’s one of many wounds – & some of us have buried it so deep, we don’t even recognize it when it happens again in the present.

-For many of us, the greater a specific need, the more desperate we become – often because we’re waiting for someone else to do something for us we should be doing for ourselves or can learn how to.
+For many of us, the greater a specific need, the more desperate we become – waiting for someone else to do something for us we should be doing for ourselves or can learn how to

-3. not get that need met : We can track the need by the intensity of our reactions when we don’t get something we (unconsciously) hoped for, asked for or tried to get in some indirect way.
+3. not get that need met : We can track deprivation of need, hopes, wishes…. by the intensity of our reactions when we don’t get something we (unconsciously) longed for, actually asked for or tried to get in some indirect way.

 ❥ HUMOR from Grant Snider